Rodhanp/JBS-Meditate-Timer/README.md

 * Google, Stackoverflow and the whole open source community! <3

 Do :star: the project if you find it good enough.
 Thanks!

+## I dont own any of the content used in the project.
+All Music and Image rights are reserved by their respective owners